rodhfr/intelcpu-amdgpu-passthrough/README.md

 # AMD GPU PASSTHROUGH IN POP OS 22.04 INTEL CPU
-This guide is about to passthrough a secondary GPU to a QEMU virtual machine running Windows.
-I will not be covering how to do this with single GPU (albeit is indeed doable you just have to setup software hooks to virt-manager), nor do I will cover CPU pinning at least for now.
+This documentation is about to passthrough a secondary GPU to a QEMU virtual machine running Windows.
+I will not be covering how to do this with single GPU (albeit is indeed doable you just have to setup software hooks to virt-manager), nor do I will cover CPU pinning for now.

 ##### My system
 * OS: POP-OS 22.04 LTS